Monday, 30 January 2012

 • envelopes for your cards

 Use the pencil and paper to sketch your design.
 It can be anything you like - a star, a word, a flower, a fish, a robot, a face, what ever you like.
-For my cards I designed a Christmas beetle, as it's a little seasonal without being religious or too tacky.
+For my cards I designed a Christmas beetle, as it's a little seasonal without being religious or tacky.

 So now you have your beautiful shape cut out of stencil paper (or acetate) and are ready to start printing.